NamelessCoder/dialog/README.md

 ## Roadmap

-* File uploads for Posts
+* Indication of new Posts since last visit
 * Editing of own Posts by authenticated users